Mikegabito/Mikegabito/README.md

 - 👯 I’m looking to collaborate on **Data Projects**

-- 👨‍💻 All of my projects are available at [https://github.com/Mikegabito](https://github.com/Mikegabito)
+- 👨‍💻 All of my projects are available at [https://github.com/Mikegabito](https://github.com/Mikegabito) This repository includes exercises, projects, and scripts developed during my progression as a Data Analyst & AI trainee.
+It aims to showcase my growth in:
+Writing clean Python code
+Solving analytical problems
+Building automation logic
+Working with data step by step
+Applying version control with Git and GitHub

 - 📝 I regularly write articles on [www.yaideacloudltd.com](www.yaideacloudltd.com)

 - 💬 Ask me about **Prompt Engineering**

 - 📫 How to reach me **yaideacloudltd@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/nelson-a-campos-maida-255a6945](https://www.linkedin.com/in/nelson-a-campos-maida-255a6945)
+- 📄 Know about my experiences [https://www.linkedin.com/in/nelson-a-campos-maida-255a6945](https://www.linkedin.com/in/nelson-a-campos-maida-255a6945) Career Goals
+I am transitioning into data-focused technical roles where I can combine:
+Data Analysis, Process Automation, AI-Driven Solutions, Operational Efficiency, My goal is to contribute to teams that value structured reasoning, reliable data pipelines, and analytical thinking.

 - ⚡ Fun fact **I love Metal Music**